Reading Time: 3 minutes

 While perhaps one of the standout benefits of supporting global employee relocation is that it helps retain your world-class talent, it is also a strategic way to test new international markets.
 If your product or service does particularly well in the new country, you may decide to grow a team there.
 Companies that choose to follow the traditional international employee relocation or hiring process will have to:

 - Set up global entities

 - Hire legal, tax, and finance experts in every country

 - Keep up with changing in-country regulations

 The good news is that you can choose to leverage an end-to-end solution that enables seamless global hiring and mobility wherever your employees can legally work.
-Globalization Partners’ Global Employment Platform™ enables companies to move and hire talent across 187 countries while in compliance with international labor laws — all while mitigating cost and risk.
+Globalization Partners’ Global Growth Platform™ enables companies to move and hire talent across 187 countries while in compliance with international labor laws — all while mitigating cost and risk.
 This way, you can focus your time and budget on key hiring and relocation processes.